 As previously mentioned, when comparing Dashlane vs 1Password, they both offer a password auto-fill feature so that you don’t have the added steps of copy/paste.

-When you come to a login screen, on a mobile device you would literally click the word “Password”, confirm your identity either through your master password or biometrics, and then the password would be autofilled.
+When you come to a login screen, on a mobile device you would click the word “Password”, confirm your identity either through your master password or biometrics, and then the password is auto-filled.

 This works the same for both apps, but Dashlane has a slight edge here.